mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 Write requests should succeed, writing data to the old code path.

-This incident cannot occur in a meaningful way without data written to the new code path, those images would no longer be visible in the UI or pullible.
+This incident cannot occur in a meaningful way without data written to the new code path, those images would no longer be visible in the UI or pullable.

 ##### Mitigation

 On the server side during [Phase 1](https://gitlab.com/gitlab-org/container-registry/-/issues/374#phase-1-the-metadata-db-serves-new-repositories), data written to the database prefix on the GCS bucket **will not** cause future requests to be routed to the new code path, so we are not required to remove it to immediately resolve the issue.
 However, the data on the database and metadata on the new storage prefix should be removed afterward, as data on the database during [Phase 2](https://gitlab.com/gitlab-org/container-registry/-/issues/374#phase-2-migrate-existing-repositories) will cause future requests to be routed to the new code path.

-On the server side during Phase 2, data written to the database prefix on the GCS bucket **will** cause future requests to be routed to the new code path, so we must remove it to immediately resolve the issue.
-Metadata on the new storage prefix should be removed afterward, but this is not required to immediate resolve the issue.
+On the server side during Phase 2, data written to the database prefix on the GCS bucket **will** cause future requests to be routed to the new code path, so we must remove it to resolve the issue immediately.
+Metadata on the new storage prefix should be removed afterward, but this is not required to resolve the issue immediately.

 If possible, images that were pushed during this scenario should be rebuilt from the client side.

 ##### Possible corrective actions

-The most likely scenario for a single repository experiencing this issue that a `container_registry_migration_phase1_deny` feature flag is not being detected or honored by the registry auth service, so that the auth service is not populating the `migration.eligible` header appropriately.
+The most likely scenario for a single repository experiencing this issue is that a `container_registry_migration_phase1_deny` feature flag is not being detected or honored by the registry auth service so that the auth service is not populating the `migration.eligible` header appropriately.

-This issue would need to investigated and fixed by the registry development team.
+This issue would need to be investigated and fixed by the registry development team.